CR Belouizdad: 1963–1972: The great Chabab

-CRB is a club that has done well in Algerian football from the beginning of its creation, particularly during the period between 1963 and 1972.
+CRB is a club that has done well in Algerian football since its establishment, particularly during the period between 1963 and 1972.
 This period saw Chabab break records so far unparalleled, beginning with winning 10 titles during 8 seasons.
 Players wore the famous red and white colours which were worn by the best players in Algeria and also constituted the pillars of the national team of Algeria.
-Among the players we cite as examples are Lalmas (who was chosen as the best Algerian player of all time after a survey conducted by the Echibek sports weekly in 1993 including votes from more than 350 technical people from Algerian coaches to players), Kalem, Achour, Selmi and not to mention all the others.
+Among the players were Lalmas (who was chosen as the best Algerian player of all time after a survey conducted by the Echibek sports weekly in 1993 including votes from more than 350 technical people from Algerian coaches to players), Kalem, Achour and Selmi to name a few.

-With Mr Boukida Djeloul as chairman, and under the leadership of Yahia Saâdi as coach, the goal of the first season in the championship (1962–63) was the adaptation of the team and group cohesion.
-In this season, the CRB was in the group of Bologhine and Bousmail and was content to win a place allowing it to participate in the centre of the championship.
+With Boukida Djeloul as chairman, and under the leadership of Yahia Saâdi as coach, the goal of the first season in the championship (1962–63) was the adaptation of the team and group cohesion.
+In this season, the CRB was in the group of Bologhine and Bousmail and was content to win a place allowing it to participate in the center of the championship.

 Second period

-This period for CRB had the attention and admiration of all belcourtois and the inhabitants of the surrounding neighbourhoods, to the point where everyone participated in the club to raise funds.
-This especially involved the big traders of the time; Boukida gentlemen, Bouhelal and Khemissa among others and whose contribution was considered wide and generous, in order to offer the club a means for its policy.
+During this period, CRB drew significant attention and support from the residents of Belcourt and surrounding neighborhoods, leading to widespread community participation in fundraising efforts.
+Major traders at that time, including Boukida, Bouhelal, and Khemissa, contributed substantial funds to support the club's administrative and operational goals.

 Third Period

 After collecting the necessary funds, club leaders began the recruitment process.
 Targeted recruitment and quality resulting in the arrival of experienced and promising players such as (Zitouni, Paris Club), (Madani and Djemaâ USM Alger), (Zerar Hamam El-Enf, Tunisia), (Nassou and Amar Ain Beniane), (Koussim ES Setif), (Achour and Lalmas OM Ruisseau) and (Kalem IR Hussein-Dey).
-It is important to acknowledge the way and the work of the leaders of that time: the men in the noblest sense of the term and which were animated only by the love of the club and who sacrificed themselves for it so that it becomes not only a great club, but the biggest club Algeria.

 At first, the results of the team were just average, with defeats against MC Oran (3–2), Batna (1–0), Constantine (1–0), Sidon (2–1) and MCA (2–1).
 The following season, in 1965–1966, CRB woke up and crushed everyone in its path.
 They made a spectacular comeback, moving from last place to first, after a good series of 9 consecutive victories starting with a victory against ASM Oran (0–1) during the 14th day and overwhelming wins (8–1), (8–0) and (4–1) respectively against MO Constantine on 20 August (halftime 0–1 for Constantine), Annaba and ES Mostaganem.